Patrick O'Sullivan (Queensland politician)

-Patrick O'Sullivan (14 March 1818 – 29 February 1904) was a member of the Queensland Legislative Assembly.
+Patrick O'Sullivan (14 March 1818 – 29 February 1904) was an Australian politician who served as a member of the Queensland Legislative Assembly.

 Biography

-O'Sullivan was born in Castlemaine, County Kerry, the son of William O'Sullivan, a soldier, and his wife Ellen (née Moriarty).
+O'Sullivan was born on 14 March 1818, in Castlemaine, to soldier William and Ellen O'Sullivan (née Moriarty).
 O'Sullivan was also a soldier, and was stationed in London with his regiment when Queen Victoria succeeded to the throne in 1837.
-In January the next year, however, he was sentenced to fifteen years transportation for assault, thus missing the coronation by several months.
+In January 1838, however, he was sentenced to fifteen years transportation for assault, thus missing the coronation by several months.
 He arrived at Sydney on 21 July 1838, sailing to Australia on the Bengal Merchant and went to work at Illawarra.

 He was given a ticket-of-leave in 1845 for the Windsor District and later that year began hawking before settling in Ipswich in 1847.
 He became a store-keeper in Ipswich and received a conditional pardon on 20 October 1849, eventually becoming a successful merchant.

-On 7 May 1851 he married Mary Real (died 1925) and together had seven sons and six daughters.
+On 7 May 1851, he married Mary Real (died 1925) and together had seven sons and six daughters.
 O'Sullivan died of a stroke at his Woodend home and was buried in the Ipswich General Cemetery.